 In 1994, the Minnesota Pollution Control Agency found out that 954 wells they tested for copper in Minnesota, none had high copper levels, which are beyond the standard set by the EPA.

 The normal adult will require two to three milligrams of copper for each day.
-Around 90% of your dietary needs for copper is provided by food.
+Around 90% of your dietary needs for copper are provided by food.
 Drinking water can provide less than 10% of your daily copper intake.

 The federal government must not increase the maximum copper level in drinking water.
 If there are higher levels of copper in the water, it can cause liver poisoning.
 This is true for infants and children with genetic disorders.

-Because of these concerns, the Congress has asked the Research Council to conduct an independent review of the technical and scientific basis of EPA’s standard for copper in drinking water.
+Because of these concerns, Congress has asked the Research Council to conduct an independent review of the technical and scientific basis of EPA’s standard for copper in drinking water.

 The committee said that too much copper could lead to various health problems.
 If one has ingested excessive doses, it can cause diarrhea, vomiting, and nausea.
 Long-term exposure can cause copper poisoning.
 This is true for people whose bodies have a problem regulating copper because of illness or genetic disorders.
 One example can be Wilson’s disease.